Raffaele-Doti/Generic-List-Splitter/README.md

 // at index 0 will be present a list of students containing student "Stefano Seghetti" and "Marco Manetta"
 // at index 1 will be present a list of students containing student "Rosa Vannicola" and "Gabriella Marchei"
 ```
+# Project architecture

+Project meets DI SOLID principle in fact in Program.cs class there is a service provider in order to register and resolve types at runtime.
+All classes that involve business logic , at the moment only ListSplitterHelper , implements an interface in order to achieve a common behavior that could be modified , if necessary , for future purposes.Last , but not least , this project is completely runned on a Linux docker container.

+# Run requirements

+In order to run this simple project you must have installed Docker in your computer.
+Clone this repo and run the project from command line or Visual Studio